Contenido del Curso

 Optional Arguments

-What will happen if one of the positional arguments is not specified?
-Let's look at the example:
+What happens if one of the positional arguments is not specified?
+Let's examine an example:

 # Function with two positional arguments def greet(name, age): print(f'Hello, {name}!
 You are {age} years old.') # Calling the `greet()` function with one missing argument greet(name='Alex')

-An error occurred when we forgot to specify some of the positional arguments.
+An error occurs when we forget to specify some of the positional arguments.
 In real projects, this behavior is unacceptable, as it generates many bugs and significantly impacts the system's fault tolerance.
 One approach to mitigate this issue is by employing default arguments.

 These arguments are optional when calling the function, as the default value will be used if no value is specified for that argument.